larzconwell/moln/README.md

-Moln
+Server
 ---

-Moln is a simple sync API server with features similar to OwnCloud, including multiple user accounts, file sync, and much more.
+Server implements the server side of the Moln service.
+It provides features similar to OwnCloud including multiple user accounts, file sync, and much more.

 ### Features
 - [DONE] Multiple user accounts